isabella232/primetime.en/help/android-1.4-reference-implementation/implement-video-playback/mbr.md

 uuid: 46eac41e-0b2a-42e3-8a88-54ad9fe34212
 ---

-# Multiple bit rates{#multiple-bit-rates}
+# Multiple bit rates {#multiple-bit-rates}

 The TVSDK can play videos that have multiple profiles with different bit rates, switching between them to provide more than one quality level based on the available bandwidth.

  You can set initial, minimum, and maximum bit rates as well as the adaptive bit-rate (ABR) switch policy for a multiple bit rate (MBR) stream.
 The TVSDK automatically switches to the bit rate that provides the best playback experience within the specified configuration.

-The reference implementation configures the following ABR parameters in [ <!-- APINAME - Required Post Migration Cleanup -->`IPlaybackConfig`](https://help.adobe.com/en_US/primetime/reference_implementation/android/javadoc/com/adobe/primetime/reference/config/IPlaybackConfig.html).
+The reference implementation configures the following ABR parameters in IPlaybackConfig.

 |Parameter|Description|
 |--- |--- |